ducalex/retro-go/README.md

   }
 }
 ````

 If you are unfamiliar with JSON syntax you can run your config file [through a validator](https://jsonlint.com/)
 to confirm that it is correct.

 ### Time synchronization
-Time synchronization happens in the launcher, immediately after a successful connection to the network.
+Time synchronization happens in the launcher immediately after a successful connection to the network.
-I will add instructions for the timezone soon.
+This is done via NTP by contacting `pool.ntp.org` and cannot be disabled at this time.
+Timezone can be configured in the launcher's options menu.

 ### File manager
 You can find the IP of your device in the *about* menu of retro-go.
 Then on your PC navigate to